-It should surprise no one that with movies, my son with cortical visual impairment (CVI) loves to watch the same familiar titles over and over (Novelty).
+It should surprise no one that when it comes to movies, my son with cortical visual impairment (CVI) loves to watch the same familiar titles over and over (Novelty).
 Harry Potter but only Sorcerer’s Stone and Chamber of Secrets, on repeat.
 The original Toy Story.
 Finding Nemo was one of the first movies we watched intentionally, by now we have seen it countless times.
-Marlin explaining his son Nemo on the Big Screen – “He was born with a short fin” – is a giant mirror.
-Every time, it is a reflection, and I hear myself describing my son’s disability.
-More importantly, it is a reflection on the language I use when talking to Jasper.
+Hearing Marlin explain his son Nemo on the Big Screen – “He was born with a short fin” – is a mirror.
+Every time, it is my voice describing my son’s disability.
+Every time, it is a reflection on the language we use when talking to our kids with disabilities.

 Marlin shows us this again and again: “You’ll never get out of there by yourself!
 I’ll do it,” Marlin tells Nemo when he gets stuck inside some coral.

 “Hold my fin, hold my FIN!”
 Marlin shouts at a busy fish crossing on their way to Nemo’s first day of school.
 What is Nemo’s confidence like at this point?

 Street crossings are probably one of my greatest fears for my child with CVI.
 Look left ( compensating for that left side homonymous hemianopia), right – left again!
 Don’t forget about that hemianopia!!
 Are there any cars?
 Are the cars moving?
 How fast?
 Are those cars coming toward us?
 Is it safe?

 At fish school, the other young sea creatures notice Nemo’s difference and ask, “What’s wrong with his fin?
 It looks funny – ”

 “He was born with it kids – we call it his lucky fin,” Marlin explains, next to a silent Nemo.